 Since there are several steps involved in pursing a workers’ compensation claim, many people may benefit from hiring an attorney to represent them and protect their interests during the proceedings.
 After you have been hurt, you should report the injury or accident to your employer as soon as possible.
 You should seek prompt medical treatment from one of your employer’s preferred health care providers, if available.
 Within 30 days, you should provide written notice to your employer of the injury, the date it occurred, and a brief description of the injury.
 In addition, you will need to prepare and complete a claim with the North Carolina Industrial Commission and provide a copy to your employer or your employer’s insurance company.
 The claim should be filed within 30 days of the injury, or at most two years from the date of the injury.

 Employees who are covered by the workers’ compensation system are entitled to reasonable and necessary medical treatment to cure or relieve the effects of the injury, as well as expenses for traveling to receive care.
 Medical treatment mauy also include attendant care if ordered by a healthcare provider it required to assist with activities of daily living or safety.
 They may also be awarded payment for lost earnings through total or partial temporary or permanent disability benefits, and they may receive vocational rehabilitation.Explore Your Options with a Workers’ Compensation Lawyer in North Carolina

-At Grimes Teich Anderson LLP, our North Carolina workers’ compensation attorneys provide guidance to people who are seeking workers’ compensation benefits after a job-related accident or illness.
+At Grimes Teich Anderson LLP, our North Carolina attorneys provide guidance to people who are seeking workers’ compensation benefits after job-related lifting injuries.
 We have assisted individuals in Asheville, Franklin, Rutherfordton, Waynesville, Spruce Pine, and beyond.
-To discuss your benefits claim with one of our work injury attorneys, contact us at (800) 533-6845 or complete our online form to arrange a free consultation.
+To discuss your benefits claim with one of our work injury attorneys, contact us at 800.533.6845 or complete our online form to arrange a free consultation.